SynBioHub/synbiohub2-docs/content/Plugins/_index.md

 7. Build your docker image (docker build --tag synbiohub/<descriptive name>:snapshot .)
 Note the full stop at the end of the command!
 8. Run the docker image (docker run --publish <port number>:5000 --detach --name <short name> synbiohub/<descriptive name>:snapshot)
 9. check the run was sucessful (docker ps), if not shown there check (docker ps -all) and then check the logs (docker logs <short name>)
-10. based on error logs fix the errors, then remove the current container (docker rm <short name>) and repeat steps 7 and 8
+10. Based on error logs fix the errors, then remove the current container (docker rm <short name>) and repeat steps 7 and 8
 11. If docker ps shows your plugin running then navigate to localhost:/status.
 Can also test the run end point using a program like postman to submit a query and look at the response.
 12. If all is well stop the docker container ( docker stop <short name> ) and remove it ( docker rm <short name> )
 13. Upload the newly added files (Dockerfile and .dockerignore) to the github repo